 How do you find the right shade of cream contour palette for your skin tone?

 One good guideline: Look for a color (or colors) that look like the color of a shadow on your face in natural lighting.
 “It should be a few shades darker than your natural skin tone, but not significantly darker,” explains Cantor.
+Avoid contouring with bronzers—because of the warm undertones, it’ll make you look tanner rather than more defined, according to Sotomayor.

 Why Trust Byrdie?